GameBlast15: 20-22 February 2015

 - Set yourself a realistic fundraising target.
 There’s no minimum, and although we're suggesting a a start point of £100, in the end it's up to you as an individual or a team.
 Set your target well before you start, as some donors are happy to give well in advance.

-- Create a page for your fundraising at www.justgiving.com, and link it up to our GameBlast JustGiving team page by clicking 'join the team' at www.justgiving.com/teams/gameblast/
+- Create a page for your fundraising at www.justgiving.com, and link it up to the GameBlast JustGiving team page (URL to be announced)

 - Encourage your sponsors to donate - take a look at the fundraising tips section below.